iMuffles/mff-sheets/README.md

 `p||[frame_type]||[portrait_name]||[text]`

 * `frame_type`: The colour of the frame.
 Takes in the following:
     * `white`: Plain white frame.
-Used to represent "Common", "1*", or just items with no rarity associated to them.
+Used to represent "Common", or "1*".
     * `speed`: Green frame.
 Used to represent "Advanced", "Speed Type", or "2*".
     * `blast`: Blue frame.
 Used to represent "Rare", "Blast Type", or "3*".
     * `universal`: Purple frame.
 Used to represent "Heroic", "Universal Type", or "4*".
     * `legendary`: Yellow-orange frame.
 Used to represent "Legendary" or "5*".
     * `combat`: Red frame.
 Used to represent "Mythic", "Combat Type", or "6*".
+    * `twice`: Very pleasant apricot and neon magenta gradient frame.
+Used to represent things that do not fall into the above categories (e.g. have no associated rarity).
 * `portrait_name`: The name of the portrait to put inside the frame.
-This should be the filename of some image stored in `_resources/images`.
+This should be the filename of some image stored in `_resources/portraits` or `_resources/items`.
 * `text`: The heading text to go alongside the portrait.
 This is in the italicised MFF in-game font and is forced uppercase.

 Example: `p||combat||gladiator||Gladiator`

 ### lp: local portrait

-The same as `p`, but for files not found in `_resources/images`.
+The same as `p`, but for files not found in `_resources/portraits` or `_resources/items`.

 `lp||[frame_type]||[portrait_name]||[text]`